xanderj22/Xproject2-client/README.md

 User stories:

 -A user should be able to sign-up/create account with email and password.

 -A user should be able to sign-in with that account each time.

--A user should be able to enter and store user profile data -A user should be able to update/change current profile data -A user should be able to show/display current user profile -A user should be able to delete account and user profile data.
+-A user should be able to enter and store user profile data.

+-A user should be able to update/change current profile data.

+-A user should be able to show/display current user profile.

+-A user should be able to delete account and user profile data.

 -A user should be able to change password.

 -A user should be able to sign-out.